NREL/openstudio-load-flexibility-measures-gem/lib/measures/add_packaged_ice_storage/README.md

-# Guide for Using Replace Cooling Cool with Packaged Ice Storage Unit Measure
+# Guide for the Add Packaged Ice Storage Measure

 ## Description
 This measure removes the cooling coils in the model and replaces them with packaged air conditioning units with integrated ice storage.